feathersjs/docs/middleware/error-handling.md

 ## Catching Global Server Side Errors

-Promises swallow errors if you for get to add a `catch()` statement.
+Promises swallow errors if you forget to add a `catch()` statement.
 Therefore, you should make sure that you **always** call `.catch()` on your promises.
 To catch uncaught errors at a global level you can add the code below to your top-most file.

 ```js
 process.on('unhandledRejection', (reason, p) => {